markegge/fhwa_pm3/README.md

 ## What's New

+* May 2024: Renamed package from "pm3" to "tpm."
+Updated for compatibility with R 4.4+
 * June 15, 2022: Refactored function calls to provide greater consistency between measures.
 LOTTR and TTTR are now scored using `lottr()` and `tttr()` respectively, rather than `score()`.
 HPMS function now accepts PHED scores.
 * June 10, 2022: Added PHED function to calculate PHED given a travel time readings file and speed limits